- What is a job aid for training?

 An effective job aid for training is tailor-made for the particular training needs of specific employees.
 So, are the employees entry-level, C-suite level, medium-level, etc.?
 Is it to support the facilitator, or are you giving it to employees after the fact?

-The best kind of job aids for training are those that align with the employee level to ensure the training documentation contains the right information for the particular audience.
+The best kind of work aids are those that align with the employee level to ensure the training documentation contains the right information for the particular audience.

 For example, while you can use technical terms for technicians, C-Suite level staff may find those terms difficult to understand.

-Your goal is to make sure every individual in training benefits from the job aid — during and after training.
+Your goal is to ensure every individual in training benefits from the job aid—during and after training.